bmaunde/guidelines/connector-integration-guide.md

  - object  - this represents the description of the data being sent.
 This needs to be registered in the Connector.
 Examples are order, customer, and product among others
  - action - this represents the operation that the receiving system will perform on the payload being sent.
 Examples are create, update, delete, remove, and validate among others
  - route - this is a data structure that describes the route the data has to take.
 It identifies the source, target system and format of data.
 The data structure has the following nodes in it
-	 - source - this represents the id of the source system
+	 - source - this represents the id of the source system as registered in the Connector
-	 - target
+	 - target - this represents the id of the target system as registered in the Connector

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEzODQyNzE5Nyw4MTY5MDYxNTIsLTE3OD
+eyJoaXN0b3J5IjpbMjAxMTQ2ODE1MSw4MTY5MDYxNTIsLTE3OD
 k1Mzk5OTZdfQ==
 -->